MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ## Additional notes

-- Support for HoloLens 1 and Mobile is not part of the June public preview and is **planned**.
+- Support for HoloLens 1 and Mobile isn't part of the June public preview and is **planned**.
-- Support for video capture is not available in the June release and is **planned**
+- Support for video capture isn't available in the June release and is **planned**
-- During sign in, Remote Assist will try to automatically select the first environment the user has access to with the Remote Assist app installed.
+- During sign-in, Remote Assist will try to automatically select the first environment the user has access to with the Remote Assist app installed.
 If the user has access to more than one environment with the Remote Assist app installed, you can select the desired environment by selecting **Settings** > **Links** > **Switch Dynamics Instance**.

 ### Known issues

 - Users with access to a large number of environments will experience long delays the first time they sign into Remote Assist with the preview turned on.
-- Taking multiple photos in succession can fail or be very slow.
+- Taking multiple photos in succession can fail or be slow.
 - Photos taken in Remote Assist have a limited resolution of 1280x720; lower than the maximum resolution available on the HoloLens.